anuragranj/back2future.pytorch/README.md

 from back2future import Model
 model = Model(pretrained='pretrained/path_to_your_favorite_model')
 ```
-There are two pretrained models in `pretrained/`, that are fine tuned on Sintel and KITTI with no supervision.
+There are two pretrained models in `pretrained/`, that are fine tuned on Sintel and KITTI in an unsupervised way.

 Refer to `demo.py` for more.